kvnang/frkennyang/src/posts/Mary Major/index.md

 ---
 ## Facts

-Built: 352–366 | Rebuilt: 431
+Built: after 431

 Other names:
 - St. Mary of the Snows
 - St. Mary of the Crib
+- Liberian Basilica
 - The Bethlehem of the West

 The Basilica of St. Mary Major is the **largest church dedicated to Mary** in Rome.
 It is one of **the first churches in the world** built in Our Lady’s honor.
 It also has the **highest bell tower** in Rome, standing at an impressive 75 meters.

-The current Basilica was built following the proclamation of Christ's divinity and Mary as the Mother of God at the **Council of Ephesus** in 431.
+St. Mary Major conserves its original aspect better than other Papal Basilicas.
+The current Basilica was built following the proclamation of Christ's divinity and Mary as the Mother of God at the [Council of Ephesus](https://www.britannica.com/event/councils-of-Ephesus#ref343375) in 431.
 It was consecrated by Pope Sixtus III in 434.
 Its beautiful ceiling is **gilded with gold** brought from the American continent by Christopher Columbus.

 ### Must-Sees

-- Triumphal Arch Mosaic: Lives of Christ and Mary
+- Triumphal Arch Mosaic: Christ's Infancy
 - Apse Mosaic: Coronation of Mary

 ### Prayer Spots